-BACHELOR OF ARTS IN BIBLICAL STUDIES AND BACHELOR OF ARTS IN PSYCHOLOGY
+BACHELOR OF ARTS: BIBLICAL STUDIES AND PSYCHOLOGY

-Dual Degree Program with Vanguard University
+(Dual Degree Program with Vanguard University)

 Trinity Bible College and Graduate School has partnered with Vanguard University in California to offer the TBC & GS Bachelor of Arts degree in Biblical Studies with the Vanguard University Bachelor of Arts degree in Psychology.
 Students who complete the program will receive two degrees: one from Trinity and one from Vanguard.
 This program is the first of its kind in Assemblies of God higher education and opens a door for graduates entering into broad areas of ministry including Christian Counseling and working with non-profit organizations.
 The Vanguard University Psychology degree supports and facilitates further growth in a student's Christian beliefs.
+This dual degree program is only available to traditional on-campus students.
+Vanguard Psychology major credits are considered internal for the purposes of calculating GPA.